Propargyl group

 Chemical structure of the propargyl group.

 In organic chemistry, the propargyl group is a functional group of 2-propynyl with the structure HC≡C\sCH2\s.
-It is an alkyl group derived from propyne (HC≡C\sCH3).
+It is an alkynyl group derived from propyne (HC≡C\sCH3).

 The term propargylic refers to a saturated position (sp^{3}-hybridized) on a molecular framework next to an alkynyl group.
 The name comes from mix of propene and argentum, which refers to the typical reaction of the terminal alkynes with silver salts.